quizerno/Steel-Battalion-Entry-Guide/3B-OGX-MINI-2026.md

 ## Other Configurations
 Development of OGX-Mini-2026 is currently in a state of limbo, so adding new different devices must be done independently.
-For the devices it does provide however you can attempt to match code to Steel Battalion's configuration
+For the devices it does provide however you can attempt to match code to Steel Battalion's configuration.
+The bindings are located in [device driver folder for the original Xbox](https://github.com/MegaCadeDev/OGX-Mini-2026/blob/master/Firmware/RP2040/src/USBDevice/DeviceDriver/XboxOG/XboxOG_SB.cpp).